AM237/DBImplementierung/README.md

 Code Repository for the "Databases Implementation on Modern CPU Architectures" Lecture, SS 2013, TUM

+Project BTree

+1. BTreeMain contains the external test provided in the lecture site.

+2. 'make release' compiles source code and places executables (main and own unit tests) in BTree/bin.

+Project SegmentManager

+1. Current status: SI, FSI, and regular operations on the segment manager and segments (drop, create, grow, etc.) are implemented and tested.
+The segment manager support a multiple page span for the SI and FSI, this still requires testing however.
+Slotted pages are not yet implemented.

+2. Design: the segment manager encompasses the buffer manager, that is, the buffer manager is instantiated internally within the segment manager.

+3. Currently only three types of segments are implemented, the SI, the FSI, and regular segments.

+4. 'make release' compiles source code and places executables (main and own unit tests) in SegmentManager/bin.

 Project BufferManager

 1. BufferManagerMain contains the external test provided in the lecture site.

-2. 'make release' compiles source code and places executables (main and own unit tests) in Sort/bin.
+2. 'make release' compiles source code and places executables (main and own unit tests) in BufferManager/bin.

 3. A sample (binary) data file has been provided in /bin.
-The BufferManager assumes the existence and correctness of this or any similar file.
+The BufferManager assumes the existence and correctness of this or any similar file, if such a file previously exists.
+Otherwise, the buffer manager can create an empty database.